zodac/tracker-profiles/README.md

 ## Features

 - Opens the selected trackers and logs in, navigating to the user's profile page
+- Requests user input for trackers with manual inputs (like Captchas, 2FA, etc.)
 - Redacts the user's email address and IP address (replacing the text with "----")
 - Takes a full-page screenshot of the redacted user profile